José Antonio Echeverría: Early life and education

 Echeverría was born to Antonio Jesús Echeverría González and Concepción Bianchi Tristán in Cárdenas, Matanzas, Cuba.
 He had three younger siblings named Sinforiano, Alfredo, and Lucía.
-Echeverría attended Champagnat primary school, belonging to the Congregation of the Marist Brothers, and later graduated with a Bachelor of Science from the Secondary Education Institute of Cárdenas in 1950.
+Echeverría attended Champagnat primary school, belonging to the Congregation of the Marist Brothers, and he later graduated with a Bachelor of Science degree from the Secondary Education Institute of Cárdenas in 1950.

 Echeverría enrolled in the School of Architecture at the University of Havana in August 1950.
 He chose architecture for his love of mathematics and drawing.
 In Havana, Echeverría lived in several guest houses, private homes that rented rooms at affordable prices for students and people from the interior of the country.

 Activism and leadership

 In March 1952, Echeverría joined the student protests against the coup led by Fulgencio Batista.
-On March 14, 1952, Echeverría signed the Declaration of Principles of the University Student Federation.
+On March 14, he signed the Declaration of Principles of the University Student Federation.
 Echeverría became the president of the FEU in September 1954, after the vice president resigned, and the acting president, Benigno Arbezú, graduated.
 During his presidency, Echeverría strengthened and developed the student fight against the dictatorship.
 He also promoted solidarity with the economic problems of Latin America and support for their social and political struggles.
-Echeverría promoted cultural life on the University campus, with the celebration of the University Symphony Week and exhibitions by important artists such as Wilfredo Lam and Girona.
+Echeverría promoted cultural life on the university campus, with the celebration of the University Symphony Week and exhibitions by important artists such as Wifredo Lam and Girona.
 He organized cycles of conferences, performances by the Alicia Alonso Ballet and presentations by the Philharmonic Orchestra of Havana and the University Theatre.